|

 Michiyuki

-A square necked, kimono coat, worn over a kimono (also nice over western-world clothes), usually to help keep it dry during rain.
-It is not worn with a sash
+A square necked, kimono coat, longer than a michiyuki, worn over a kimono (also nice over western-world clothes), to help keep the kimono dry during rain.
+Their textile, often silk, is woven tightly to help repel water, making it somewhat showerproof.
+Michiyuki are not worn with a sash.

 Hanten

-A hanten is a jacket, usually cotton, worn as work livery and at festivals
+A hanten is a jacket, usually cotton but a little heavier than a happi, worn as work livery and at festivals